joejcollins/rhapsody-angel/README.md

 gem install bundler
 ```

-To serve the Jekyll site install the bundle `bundle install` then run `bundle exec jekyll serve --host 0.0.0.0 --port 8080`
+To serve the Jekyll site install the bundle `bundle install` then run `bundle exec jekyll serve --host 0.0.0.0`